Revolut Cryptocurrency Feature

-- This means the price is weighted in favour of the price that has seen the most volume in a defined time period.
+- Translated: the price is weighted in favour of the price that has seen the most volume in a defined time period.

 - Price data is derived from Bitstamp.

-- Revolut report that the majority of cryptocurrency funds are stored in offline cold-storage vaults.
+- Majority of cryptocurrency funds are (apparently) stored in offline cold-storage vaults.

 Pros & Cons

-- This makes buying and selling cryptocurrency fast, simple and easy (see this video).
+- Makes buying and selling cryptocurrency fast, simple and easy (see this video).
 This is exactly what the market needs to onboard newcomers and usher wider adoption.